Women at Herne Hill

 To ride at Herne Hill Velodrome you don’t even need to know how to ride.
 We have sessions for complete beginners up to elite-level riding with options for Track, Road, Mountain Bike (MTB), Gravel, and Cyclocross.
 And if you’re just looking to improve your confidence on the road, then any of our coached sessions will help you build the bike handling skills and confidence you need.
 And if you weren’t sure, Herne Hill Velodrome Women (HHVW) is a trans and non-binary inclusive community.

-Explore the pathways below to find some riding that suits you.
-And if you’re not sure where to begin, get in touch.
+Explore the cycling pathways below to find riding that suits you and if you’re not sure where to begin, get in touch.

 • Track